paleobiotechnology/pptase_ddiscoideum/README.md

 This repository contains scripts, meta data tables, and environments used in the study:
-**"Global analysis of polyketide synthase functions in social amoeba"**
+**"Global profiling of polyketide synthases in facultative multicellular eukaryotes"**
 by Guenther et al., 2025 (submitted).

 The study investigates the physiological, transcriptomic, and metabolomic consequences of a phosphopantetheinyl transferase (DiSfp) knockout in *Dictyostelium discoideum*, revealing the essential role of polyketide synthases (PKSs) in amoeba development and metabolism.